 The Thesis Plan should include the following sections:

-Primary Advisors may grant a one-semester Thesis Deadline extension (IMA 79900 1-credit) provided you have demonstrated substantial progress on your Thesis Project.
+Advisors and the program may grant a one-semester Thesis Deadline extension (IMA 79900 1-credit) provided you have demonstrated substantial progress on your Thesis Project and if there are extenuating circumstances.

 Assemble a balanced Thesis Committee.
 Your Thesis Project will benefit from a panel of advisors with varied analytical approaches, creative methods, and technical skills.
 When selecting 2nd and 3rd Thesis Advisors, consider the committee as a whole and approach potential advisors who will augment, rather than duplicate, aspects of the Thesis Project addressed by your other advisors.